federicastolf/MVP-IBP/README.md

-# Supporting information for "Allowing growing dimensional binary outcomes via the multivariate probit Indian buffet process"
+# Supporting information for "Infinite joint species distribution models"

 Code and data to implement the analysis in [Infinite joint species distribution models.](https://arxiv.org/abs/2402.13384) The repository contains: